arihantvyavhare/device_detector/README.md

 # device_detector
 laptop, desktop pc, mobile phone

-## with github action workflow to deploy this gradio webapp on huggingface
+## with github actions workflow to deploy this gradio webapp on huggingface